Asymmetric GARCH modelling without moment conditions: Empirical Examples

-We further examine the model-fitting performance of sAGARCH(1,1) by examining residuals in Fig. \ref{fig7}, and simulated paths in Fig. \ref{fig8}.
-Fig. \ref{fig7} plots the cumulative distribution function (CDF) of stable distribution with estimated stability exponent $\widehat{\alpha}_n$ and the empirical CDF (ECDF) of the residual.
-It is shown that for ICGN, KV-A and CCME, the empirical CDF generally coincides with the true one, which illustrates the goodness-of-fit of sAGARCH(1,1) model on these datasets.
-As for MCBF, there exists certain difference between two CDFs, e.g., for values around $0$.
-It accords with the relatively large test statistics $\mathrm{T}_{n}^{\mathrm{D}}=4.837$, and implies that the model could be improved to better fit this dataset, for example by taking the change points into consideration.
-Nevertheless, our sAGARCH(1,1) model outperforms the original AGARCH(1,1) model in \cite{FZ:2013}.
+It compares the CDF of the stable distribution (with estimated $\widehat{\alpha}_n$) against the empirical CDF (ECDF) of the residual.
+For ICGN, KV-A and CCME, the empirical CDF closely aligns with the true one, illustrating the goodness-of-fit of sAGARCH(1,1) model for these datasets.
+As for MCBF, there exists a certain difference between two CDFs, which suggests room for improvement--for instance, by incorporating change points into the model.
+Despite this, our sAGARCH(1,1) model still outperforms the original AGARCH(1,1) model.

-We also analyze several popular portfolio returns and compare the performance of model \eqref{sgarch} and AGARCH model with $t$-innovation.
-The results illustrate the merits of our model for modelling aggregate behavior and characterizing risk of portfolios.
-See Appendix A.3 in the Supplementary Material for more details.
+We also evaluate the performance of model \eqref{sgarch} against the AGARCH model with $t$-innovations on several well-known portfolio returns in Appendix \ref{appA4}.
+The results illustrate the merits of our model in capturing aggregate market behavior and more effectively characterizing portfolio risk.

-\section{Concluding remarks}
+\section{Concluding Remarks}